slivering/VinaSmol-Unaite/vinasmol/training/dataset/README.md

 Cosmopedia v2 and FineWebEdu are both part of SmolLM's training corpus.
 Due to the large size of these datasets and the small size of SmolLM2-360M, we inferred that the risk of overfitting was low enough to include them as replay datasets.

+FIXME: Cosmopedia should have been an annealing dataset

 ### Code datasets

 Similar to English, we add code datasets in order to preserve SmolLM's performance on programming tasks.
 As a strategic choice due to limited resources, we choose to focus on Python in order to limit the number of programming languages in the corpus.